devfile/registry-viewer/README.md

 - There are two types of source types, url and local.
   - url is for specifying a remote hosts.
   - local is for specifying a local hosts.
 NOTE: Local MUST have `index.json` under the root path specified, an example is below.
+- The public url property is optional.
+If no public url is specified the default link for the share button will be the "url" property.
+- The link for the share button will not work if "local" is specified.

 `/devfiles`